emmajsadams/ts-database/README.md

 # File Structure

 - .yarnrc includes a single line that instructs the yarn package manager to install specific versions of libraries ensuring a consistent application across installs.

+# Decisions

+- Yarn instead of npm: TODO
+- TypeScript instead of JavaScript: TODO
+- Class instead of function: TODO
+- Why git and source control in general?: TODO
+- Why linter and code formatter?: TODO